FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 >There still remains an extra configuration step that needs accomplished before a service principal has the permissions it needs to call the Fabric REST APIs.

 ### Configure the Tenant-level Setting 'Service principals can use Fabric APIs'
 By default, a service principal does not possess the required permissions to call the Fabric REST APIs.
-Instead, a service principal must be configured in the Fabric admin portal using the tenant-level setting **Service Principals can use Fabric REST API**.
+Instead, a service principal must be configured in the Fabric admin portal using the tenant-level setting **Service Principals can use Fabric APIs**.

-One complication with the **Service Principals can use Fabric REST APIs** setting is that you cannot directly add a service principal in the Fabric Admin portal.
+One complication with the **Service Principals can use Fabric APIs** setting is that you cannot directly add a service principal in the Fabric Admin portal.
 Instead, you can only configure this setting with users and Entra Id groups.
 The way to configure permissions for a service principal is by following these steps.

  - Create a new security group in Entra Id with a name like **Fabric REST API Applications**
  - Add the service principal as members of the **Fabric REST API Applications** group
- - Add the **Fabric REST API Applications** group to the **Service Principals can use Fabric REST APIs** setting.
+ - Add the **Fabric REST API Applications** group to the **Service Principals can use Fabric APIs** setting.

 Start by navigating to the Entra Id portal and create a new security group named **Fabric REST API Applications**.